Yukon Foster Care Application Process: Timeline and Steps

 Most people who contact the Department of Health and Social Services about fostering expect a brochure, a checklist, and a three-month process.
 What they find instead is a multi-layered assessment that takes six to twelve months — and that's assuming everything goes smoothly.
 Understanding the real timeline before you start saves you from the frustration of an incomplete application sitting in a queue while a child waits for placement.

 The Yukon's system is smaller and more personal than any provincial child welfare department, but smaller doesn't mean simpler.
-The territory's unique legislative environment — where 11 self-governing First Nations hold concurrent jurisdiction over child welfare — adds layers to the process that southern Canadian guides simply don't address.
+The territory's unique legislative environment — where self-governing First Nations may have legal authority or a defined role depending on the applicable agreement — adds layers to the process that southern Canadian guides simply don't address.

 Step 1: Initial Contact and Information Session